pjrigali/Call-Of-Duty-Warzone-Analysis/docs/source/utils.rst

     :type top_5_or_10: bool
     :param top_1: If True, will calculate using only the 1st place or winning team, default is False. *Optional*
     :type top_1: bool
+    :param col: If given will use a column as reference, default is None.
+None will count gun users per day. *Optional*
+    :type col: str
+    :param mu: If True, will calculate using mean, default is sum. *Optional*
+    :type mu: bool
     :return: The First DataFrame is filled with dict's {kills: 0, deaths: 0, count: 0}.
         The Second is the percent of the lobby using.
     :rtype: List[pd.DataFrame]